Kate Middleton’s Ring Becomes More Popular Than Ever! Foreign Buyers Queue To Get Replicas Of The Sapphire Diamond Jewelry

 In fact, according to Telegraph UK, there has been a surge of orders for replicas of the Kate Middleton ring after 36 years of becoming just another thing in the past.

-Based on an article from the outlet, Garrard, the Royal family’s jeweller of choice, have reported “a significant uplift in sales” for the past couple of months.
+Based on an article from the outlet, Garrard, the Royal family’s jeweler of choice, has reported “a significant uplift in sales” for the past couple of months.

 The report revealed that most of the customers queuing up for the Kate Middleton ring replicas are among the Russian and Chinese middle classes.

-In fact, Garrard Chief Executive Joanne Milner, the company’s chief executive dubbed the piece as their “most popular” and revealed how the Christmas rush also contributed to the sudden surge in sales.
+In fact, Garrard Chief Executive Joanne Milner dubbed the piece as their “most popular” and revealed how the Christmas rush also contributed to the sudden surge in sales.

 “The Diana ring is our most popular piece of jewellery.
 In one week alone in December we had three orders for them, and had to work flat out to make them in time for Christmas.”